platanus/angular-pretty-load/README.md

 ### Directive in html template

-When image width and height are specified in your css
+In order to use the most basic mode, you should specify both the width and height of the image in your CSS

 ```html
 <img pretty-load ng-src="http://your.image.jpg">